MicrosoftDocs/memdocs/memdocs/autopilot/enrollment-autopilot.md

 - [Azure Active Directory Premium subscription](/azure/active-directory/active-directory-get-started-premium) <!--&#40;[trial subscription](https://go.microsoft.com/fwlink/?LinkID=816845)&#41;-->

 > [!NOTE]
-> Device enrollment is often done by an Intune Administrator.
-You can also create a custom role to manage Autopilot devices by using Intune's [Policy and Profile Manager](/mem/intune/fundamentals/role-based-access-control).
-Autopilot device management requires that you enable all permissions under **Enrollment programs** with the exception of the four token management options.
+> Device enrollment can be done by an **Intune Administrator** or a **Policy and Profile Manager**.
+You can also create a custom Autopilot device manager role by using [Role Based Access Control](/mem/intune/fundamentals/role-based-access-control) and creating this role.
+Autopilot device management only requires that you enable all permissions under **Enrollment programs**, with the exception of the four token management options.

 ## How to get the CSV for Import in Intune